menckend/writing/pages/articles/dglb/dglbarch.md

 The process of DNS resolution from client-device, to recursive-resolver, to authoritative nameserver, back to recursive-resolver, to glb, back to recursive resolver, and back to client-device is depicted in the following flowcharts:
 ![image](./dglb-resolution-flowchart.drawio.svg)
 ![image](./dglb-resolution-flowchart4.drawio.svg)

+## DNS Time To Live Guidelines

+* All other factors being equal, a lower TTL is preferred
+    * This minimizes time to re-direct traffic away from a failed site
+    * Should always be at least long enough that DNS operations don't become a hindrance to application/service access
+* For active/standby site configurations
+    * No special considerations
+* For multi-active-site GLB configurations
+    * Persistence should be enabled
+        * Timer **has** to be higher than the TTL of the DNS record itself.
+            * Otherwise, persistence could expire before it actually gets invoked.
+* If the GLB's target-pool is populated with FQDNs (and not IP addresses), the TTL value used in the GLB DNS responses to clients *must* not exceed that of the A records for the target FQDNs.
+    * If, for example, a 3rd-party dGLB is configured with an FQDN that load-balances to multiple AWS application-load-balancers
+        * AWS DNS always responds to resolution requests for ALB's FQDNs with a TTL of 60 seconds.
+        * If the dGLB is configured with a 30-second persistence timer, the clients (recursive resolvers) would keep the A records cached past the 30 seconds, and the GLB would expire the persistence-able entry before it received another query

+***

+## Limitations

+### Coarseness of Load-balancing Granularity and Impact on Session Persistence

+Because DNS-based GLBs are only in path for DNS, they are only able to act on data in the DNS queries it receives when categorizing the client-side of connections that it is load-balancing.
+The source-IP address of the DNS queries that it receives for the FQDN's of GLB'ed services is the primary mechanism for that type of categorization.
+In this architecture, the IP addresses of the recursive resolvers (not the clients) are exposed to the GLBs.
+The upshot of this is that with session persistence enabled, the GLBs are required to make the **same**  load-balancing decision for each recursive resolver that it receives DNS queries from.
+This is not a problem in the short term, with relatively low requirements for multi-active site-level load-balancing, but that use-case is expected to increase in the near future.

+### Presentation of Downstream ALBs as IP addresses or FQDNs

+The F5 DNS global-load-balancing platform is not able to perform health-checks of downstream ALBs if the GLB configuration specifies the ALB pool using FQDNs (rather than IP addresses.)
+This is problematic if the downstream ALBs need to be accessed by FQDN, as is the case with AWS Application Load Balancers (ALBs.)
+This limitation on the F5 platform can be circumvented by installing an additional module on the GLB instance (the "LTM" module, specifically), which **is**  able to perform health-checks on behalf of the GTM.

+### 1:1 Relationship between FQDNs and load-balanced services

+ALBs may have a 1:many FQDN:load-balanced-service relationship, whereas GLBs have a 1:1 FQDN:load-balanced-service relationship.
+Application load-balancers (ALBs) typically present to the consumer with one ore more IP address, which *may* be abstracted as an FQDN.
+A single client-facing FQDN can be sufficient for an ALB to act as a load-balancer for *multiple* different applications.
+Because it is inline for the actual *application* data plane, the ALB *can* perform application-layer inspection to classify requests for different URIs to different back-end resource pool.
+It can likewise instantiate TCP listeners on multiple ports using the same IP address, and map each TCP port to a different backend resource pool.
+In this scenario, an ALB with a single FQDN and single virtual-IP address can independently distribute traffic for **multiple** backend load-balanced services.
+While a single FQDN can suffice for ALBs to independently manage load-balancing for multiple services, the same is not true of GLBs.
+This is true is all cases, but is especially significant for Kubernetes workload.

 {% include links.html %}